steveking-gh/brink/README.md

 ---

-## `output <section identifier> [absolute starting address]`
+## `output <section identifier> [absolute starting address];`

-Specifies the section to output and an optional absolute starting address.
+An output statement specifies the section to write to the output file and an optional absolute starting address.
 Without a starting address, `output` defaults to a starting address of 0.

 **A Brink program must have exactly one output statement.**

+---
+## `print <expression> [, <expression>, ...];`

+The print statement evaluates the comma separated list of expressions and prints them to the console.

 ---